This country-specific Q&A provides an overview to merger control laws and regulations that may occur in Portugal.

 - Absence of competition law concerns: from the assessment, it must not be expected that the acquisition by the purchaser may create competition law concerns.

 What procedure applies in the event that remedies are required in order to secure clearance?

-The notifying party(ies) may, at any time in Phases I or II of the procedure, at their own initiative or upon informal invitation from the PCA, submit commitments with the aim of ensuring approval for the concentration.
-There is not a legal timeframe for commitments to be offered, but the PCA recommends that, during Phase I, the parties submit commitments within 20 business days of the original notification and, in Phase II, within 40 business days of the decision being taken to open an in-depth investigation.
+The notifying party(ies) may, at any time in Phases I or II of the procedure, either their own initiative, or upon informal invitation from the PCA, submit commitments with the aim of ensuring approval for the concentration.
+There is not a legal timeframe for commitments to be offered, but the PCA recommends that during Phase I the parties submit commitments within 20 business days of the original notification and, in Phase II, within 40 business days of the decision being taken to open an in-depth investigation.
 The parties may also choose to submit commitments during pre-notification contacts before the review procedure is formally initiated.